Happy Valley (TV series): Series Two

+Series Three

 Home media

 BBC Shop released Happy Valley series one on DVD, in regions two and four, on 16 June 2014.
 The DVD includes two discs, featuring 351 minutes' worth of footage, and has an age certificate of 15.
 All six episodes of the series were released on iTunes, both in standard and high definition.

-On 20 August 2014, the series was further released on Netflix in Canada and the USA, marketed as a "Netflix Original".
+On 20 August 2014, the series was further released on Netflix in Canada and the US, marketed as a "Netflix Original".
 However, it departed Netflix in March 2020.

-In the summer of 2016 series one of Happy Valley was released on Netflix in the UK and is currently repeated on the channel W. A year later series two was released on Netflix in the UK.
+In the summer of 2016, series one of Happy Valley was released on Netflix in the UK and is currently repeated on the channel W. A year later, series two was released on Netflix in the UK.

+On 26 October 2021, the first two series were released on AMC+ in Canada and the US, coinciding with the announcement AMC+ would co-produce a third series with BBC One.
+On 23 March 2023, AMC Networks announced the third series would premiere on 22 May 2023 on AMC+, Acorn TV and BBC America, with the first series being made available on Acorn TV that day, and the second on 3 April.